DCotterill/halixia-hugo/content/ma/learn-something-new-316.md

 layout: static
 ---

-Live classes for older adults
+Live classes for older adults.

 Learn something new with live classes for older adults, by older adults - anything from art to travel.